Finland’s Relations and Development Cooperation in Kenya

 Outcomes of Finland’s development cooperation in Kenya in 2021–2024

-In 2021–2024, Finland’s bilateral cooperation in Kenya will focus on improving women’s opportunities for participation in society, decreasing gender-based violence, developing technical and vocational education of youth, and increasing decent job opportunities.
-The financial frame for 2021–2024 is approximately 32 million euros.
+Finland’s bilateral cooperation in Kenya in 2021–2024 focused on improving women’s opportunities for participation in society, reducing violence against women, further developing technical and vocational education for young people and increasing decent job opportunities.
+The financial frame for 2021–2024 was approximately 32 million euros.

 Finland’s Country Programme for Development Cooperation in Kenya (PDF, 559 KB)